fg-inet/python-asyncio-taps/README.md

 ## Build Dependencies:

 Yang support relies on some shared libraries.
-Run the script to download, build, and install them into dependencies/install/lib (requires cmake and clang or gcc):
+Run the script to download, build, and install them into dependencies/install/lib.

+Requirements:

+- gcc or clang
+- cmake
+- libtool
+- autotools

 	./build_dependencies.sh